dslab-epfl/chef/_sources/Windows/CheckedBuild.txt

     monitorProcessUnload=true
   }

-The `WindowsMonitor <../Plugins/WindowsInterceptor/WindowsMonitor.html>`_ plugin has **only** support for the checked version of ntoskrnlpa.exe for now!
+The :doc:`WindowsMonitor <../Plugins/WindowsInterceptor/WindowsMonitor>` plugin has **only** support for the checked version of ntoskrnlpa.exe for now!